 The first definition is immediately suitable for the present discussion.
 If the second is extended to “the passing of a loop of thread through another loop formed by a different thread or a noncontiguous preceding segment of the same thread,” it is also fully applicable.

 It is entirely reasonable to classify this as “vertical and lateral interlooping.”
 However, that heading does not provide a commensurate slot for openwork mesh produced by joining individual loops in one chain to individual loops in another chain at separated points along their length.
-Unless the nodes in the mesh include at least two adjacent loops in each chain, it is incorrect to describe the interlooping as having both vertical and lateral properties.
-Although it would do nothing to solve that problem, since the type of mesh typified by the V&A piece has no specifiable directional attributes, the category heading might beneficially be changed to something along the lines of “bidirectional interlooping.”
+Unless the nodes in the mesh include at least two adjacent loops in each chain, it is incorrect to describe the interlooping as having both vertical and lateral components.
+Although it would do nothing to solve that problem, since the type of mesh typified by the V&A piece has no specifiable directional attributes, a more appropriate category heading for it might be something along the lines of “freeform interlooping.”

 The tutorial texts about crochet that began to appear in the Victorian fancywork press in 1840 distinguish between “plain crochet” as defined above, and “open crochet.”
 The latter includes both diamond mesh and the now more commonplace filet mesh that separates straight horizontal chains with vertical “posts.”
-The height of the mesh is set through the familiar sequence of increasingly taller stitches — double crochet (US), treble crochet, etc. — and the horizontal separation is determined by the number of loops in the intervening segments of the chain.
+The height of the mesh is set through the familiar sequence of stitches with increasingly taller posts — double crochet (US), treble crochet, etc. — and the horizontal separation is determined by the number of intervening chained loops.